Thermalization of isolated quantum many-body system and the role of entanglement: Eigenstate thermalization of a generic isolated quantum system

-Given the mechanism of thermalization of an isolated quantum many-body quantum system, one question naturally arises: what should be the property or properties of the system due to which thermalization will take place following that mechanism?
-In\cite{sred}, it has been shown that a closed quantum many-body system will thermalize according to $eigenstate ~thermalization$ if $\it{Berry's~conjecture}$\cite{berry} holds for that system.
-On the other hand, Berry's conjecture is found to be valid for eigenstates of sufficiently high energy in classical chaotic systems.
-Therefore, the implication of the validity of this conjecture for an isolated quantum system is that it has to be chaotic. \paragraph*{} Let, the state of such a chaotic quantum system at any instant of time $t$ is
+Given the mechanism of thermalization of an isolated quantum many-body system, one question naturally arises: what should be the property or properties of the system due to which thermalization will take place following that mechanism?
+In\cite{PhysRevE.50.888}, it has been shown that a closed quantum many-body system will thermalize according to eigenstate thermalization if \textit{Berry's conjecture} \cite{MVBerry_1977} holds for that system.
+On the other hand, \textit{Berry's conjecture} is found to be valid for eigenstates of sufficiently high energy in classical chaotic systems.
+Therefore, the implication of the validity of this conjecture for an isolated quantum system is that it has to be chaotic.